camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

       </p>
       <p>
         <strong>Text Content:</strong>
-        the name of the job acquisition to be used for this process engine.
+        The name of the job acquisition to be used for this process engine.
 Job acquisitions are configured in the <a href="ref:#descriptors-bpm-platformxml">bpm-platform.xml</a> file.
       </p>
       <p>
         <strong>Example:</strong>